 ALEXANDRIA (Egypt) – Smouha Sporting Club on Sunday became the second team to advance to the FIBA Africa Basketball League 2019 FINAL-FOUR.

-Inspired a tireless home crowd, and powered James Justice and Augustine Okosun, who contributed team-highs 23 points apiece, Smouha SC outscored Egypt champions Al Ahly 88-81 to close the two-game ELITE 8 series with a 179- 163 win on aggregate.
+Inspired by a tireless home crowd, and powered by James Justice and Augustine Okosun, who contributed team-highs 23 points apiece, Smouha SC outscored Egypt champions Al Ahly 88-81 to close the two-game ELITE 8 series with a 179- 163 win on aggregate.

 In the process, with his game-best 10 assists Justice Jr. recorded the tournament’s second highest (after AS Sale’s Yassine El Mahsini’s 13) dimes in game.